Raoolo/Phoneme-Thesis/README.md

 (i) Word-level.
 We measure the impact of each audio segment aligned with a word on the outcome.

+(ii) Phoneme-level.
+We measure the impact of each audio segment aligned with a phoneme on the outcome.

-(ii) Paralinguistic.
+(iii) Paralinguistic.
 We evaluate how non-linguistic features (e.g., prosody and background noise) affect the outcome if perturbed.

 ## How-to

-The code below provides a minimal example on how to generate word-level audio segment and paralinguistic attributions.
+The code below provides a minimal example on how to generate word-level or phoneme-level audio segment and paralinguistic attributions.

 We start by loading the model to explain
 ```python